4WD tyre pressures; do you check them hot or cold?

 4WD tyre pressures are probably the most critical factor you control when you get off the bitumen road.
 Whether its gravel roads that are full of corrugations, big mud holes or a soft beach you are travelling on, having your tyres at the right pressure for the terrain you are driving on is crucial.
 In a previous post, we explored 6 reasons tyre pressures are critical for 4WDing.

-The question then, is do you check your tyre pressures when they are hot, or when they are cold?
+Do you check your tyre pressures when they are hot or cold?

-You might not think it makes much of a difference, but it is certainly something worth considering.
+You might not think it makes much of a difference, but it is actually does make a considerable one.

 How much difference does it make?